Brandon Presley: Public Service Commissioner

 On June 15, 2007, Presley declared his campaign for the office of Public Service Commissioner for the Northern District of the Mississippi Public Service Commission.
 He defeated two other candidates in the August Democratic primary and defeated Republican Mabel Murphree in the general election.
 He was re-elected in 2011, 2015, and 2019.

 Presley assumed office as Public Service Commissioner for the Northern District on January 1, 2008.
 During his first year in office he advocated streaming the commission's meetings on the internet.
 He has advocated bringing internet access to rural areas of Mississippi.

 Presley opposed the Kemper Project, a large Mississippi Power "clean coal" electricity plant development in Kemper County, as residents in the Northern District were not served by Mississippi Power or would otherwise economically benefit from the project.
 The project suffered from delays and cost overruns.
 In 2017, Presley became chairman of the Public Service Commission, which then forced Mississippi Power to terminate its plans for clean coal electricity generation at the Kemper facility.

 Presley, as well as the other two members of the Public Service Commission, opposes using Mississippi as an alternative site to Yucca Mountain for nuclear waste storage.

-In 2014, Presley succeeded Betsy Wergin of Minnesota to serve as chair of the National Association of Regulatory Utility Commissioners’ Committee on Consumer Affairs.
+In 2014, Presley succeeded Betsy Wergin of Minnesota to serve as chair of the National Association of Regulatory Utility Commissioners' Committee on Consumer Affairs.
 The committee is charged with analyzing the role that state service commissions play in consumer protection within the energy and telecommunications industries.

-In the 2015 elections, Democratic State Representative Cecil Brown was elected to represent the Central District.
+In the 2015 elections, Democratic state representative Cecil Brown was elected to represent the Central District.
 This gave the Democratic Party a majority on the Commission.
 Subsequently Presley was appointed to serve as chair of the commission.
 In March, he presided over the groundbreaking of the largest solar power facility in the state.
 The project is a joint effort between the PSC, the United States Navy and Mississippi Power at NCBC Gulfport.
+He was replaced by Chris Brown on January 4, 2024.